-Highlights: Team Building • House of Delegates • Personal Branding • Graduation
+Highlights: Team Building • House of Delegates • Reference Committees • Graduation

 Distance learning is a requirement that plays and important role in the delivery of TMALC's educational offerings.
 Scholars may be required to complete a class project or webinars on relevant topics.

-Scholars may earn up to 15 hours of continuing medical education (CME) from their participation in the Leadership College program.
+Scholars will earn continuing medical education (CME) from their participation in the Leadership College program.
 Additional CME opportunities are available while attending related meetings such as TMA Fall Conference and TexMed.